 Students enrolled in Spanish IV will be learning a variety of forms to communicate in the target language.
 The class is held in Spanish and students will be required to practice (speak) and use their previously acquired skills to partake in the class.
 Lengua y Cultura will give each student the opportunity to explore the Hispanic culture in both contemporary and historical contexts.
 Through this course, Students will develop an awareness of and appreciation for the different cultures throughout the Hispanic world and compare them with their own communities.
 Some of the topics that are covered are as follows: Global challenges, the Arts, Contemporary life, Hispanic History and Literature and a strong emphasis on Communication .
 Students will be exposed to Native speakers with different regional pronunciations through authentic audio clips, videos and guests.
-Students will be speaking in the target language and working towards mastery of the target language, it is expected that students will actively participate in the target language.
+Students will be speaking in the target language and working towards mastery of the target language.
+To promote and foster the enhancement of communication skills in a foreign language, it is expected that students will actively participate in the target language.

-411-01 & 411-02

-GRADE LEVEL: 12

-CREDIT: 1.0

-PREREQUISITE: B (80% based on current scale) in Spanish IV or Teacher

-recommendation.
-Students that are Juniors can enroll in both

-Spanish IV and Spanish V IF certain requirements are met.
-See

-teacher for more information.
+PREREQUISITE: B (80% based on current scale) in Spanish IV or Teacher recommendation.
+Students that are Juniors can enroll in both Spanish IV and Spanish V IF certain requirements are met.
+See teacher for more information.